Bayview–Hunters Point, San Francisco: Shipyard

 Shipbuilding became integral to Bayview–Hunters Point in 1867 with the construction there of the first permanent drydock on the Pacific coast.
 The Hunters Point Dry Docks were greatly expanded by Union Iron Works and Bethlehem Shipbuilding Corporation and were capable of housing the largest ships that could pass through the locks of the Panama Canal.
 World War I increased the contracts there for building Naval vessels and, in 1940, the United States Navy purchased a section of property to develop the San Francisco Naval Shipyard.
 Beginning in the 1920s, a strong presence of Maltese American immigrants, along with Italian Americans, began populating the Bayview, focused on the local Catholic St. Paul of the Shipwreck Church and the Maltese American Social Club.
 They were a presence until the 1960s when they began moving into the suburbs.

 The shipbuilding industry saw a large influx of blue collar workers into the neighborhood, many of them African Americans taking part in the Great Migration.
 This migration into Bayview increased substantially after World War II due to racial segregation and eviction of African Americans from homes elsewhere in the city.
 Between 1940 and 1950, the population of Bayview saw a fourfold increase to 51,000 residents.
-The Hunter's Point shipyard at its peak employed 17,000 people and it was also where the first atomic bomb sailed for Tinian in 1945.
-However, another function of HPS was the loading of components of the atomic weapon “Little Boy” that was eventually used on Hiroshima.
-“Little Boy” was loaded on the USS Indianapolis on July 15, 1945, and is reported to have contained half of the uranium-235 (U-235) available in the United States, valued at the time at $300 million ($4.37 billion in 2018).
-The USS Indianapolis left Hunters Point at 6:30 am on July 16, 1945, but was not allowed to leave San Francisco’s harbor until 8:30 am, after the first atomic weapon test “Trinity” (5:29 am) had been confirmed successful in the New Mexico desert.
+The Hunter's Point shipyard at its peak employed 17,000 people.
+One function of HPS was the loading of components of the atomic weapon "Little Boy" that was eventually used on Hiroshima.
+"Little Boy" was loaded on the USS Indianapolis on July 15, 1945, and is reported to have contained half of the uranium-235 (U-235) available in the United States, valued at the time at $300 million ($4.37 billion in 2018).
+The USS Indianapolis left Hunters Point at 6:30 am on July 16, 1945, but was not allowed to leave San Francisco's harbor until 8:30 am, after the first atomic weapon test "Trinity" (5:29 am) had been confirmed successful in the New Mexico desert.
 In 1947, the Hunter's Point crane was constructed at the shipyard to repair battleships.
 It was the largest crane in the world at the time.
 The crane still looms large over the neighborhood today.

 Until 1969, the Hunters Point shipyard was the site of the Naval Radiological Defense Laboratory (NRDL).
 The NRDL decontaminated ships exposed to atomic weapons testing and also researched the effects of radiation on materials and living organisms.
 This caused widespread radiological contamination and, in 1989, the base was declared a Superfund site requiring long-term clean-up.
 The Navy closed the shipyard and Naval base in 1994.
 The Base Realignment and Closure program manages various pollution remediation projects.